watsona4/scipy2016/SciPy2016TripReport.md

 - Mercurial: written in Python, demo of rebasing-like capability, concept of draft (rewritable) commits vs. public (non-rewritable) commits
-- Genapp: tool developed by NIST to assist non computer&ndash;scientists in creating simple web-based GUIs for collaboration
+- Genapp: tool developed by NIST to assist non computer–scientists in creating simple web-based GUIs for collaboration
 - anagram.py: uses metaprogramming to determine anagrams on import
 - Numpy v1.11 new features
 - Tracking thunderstorms in areas with poor radar coverage by tracking